ToxyFlog1627/midl/README.md

 # MIDL - MInimal Dynamic Linker
-MIDL is a small dynamic linker written for 64-bit Intel Linux in order to learn more about shared libraries and ELF. \
+MIDL is a small dynamic linker written for 64-bit Intel in order to learn more about shared libraries and ELF. \
 It only implements a small portion of all cases, just enough to make provided examples work.

 ## Compiling the linker